-Other than investments permitted under Guideline Governing Investment in Securities by Overseas Chinese and Foreign Nationals, foreign investors (other than PRC persons) who wish to make (i) direct investments in the shares of Taiwan private companies or (ii) investment in 10% or more of the equity shares of a Taiwan company listed on TWSE or Taipei Exchange in any single transaction are required to submit a "foreign investment approval" application to the Investment Commission of the Ministry of Economic Affairs of Taiwan (effective from September 26, 2023, the Department of Investment Review, or DIR, Ministry of Economic Affairs), or the "Investment Commission" or other government authority to qualify for benefits granted under the Statute for Investment by Foreign Nationals/DIR.
-The Investment Commission or other government authority reviews each foreign investment approval application and approves or disapproves the application after consultation with other governmental agencies.
+Other than investments permitted under Guideline Governing Investment in Securities by Overseas Chinese and Foreign Nationals, foreign investors (other than PRC persons) who wish to make (i) direct investments in the shares of Taiwan private companies or (ii) investment in 10% or more of the equity shares of a Taiwan company listed on TWSE or Taipei Exchange in any single transaction are required to submit a "foreign investment approval" application to the Department of Investment Review of the Ministry of Economic Affairs of Taiwan, or the DIR, or other government authority to qualify for benefits granted under the Statute for Investment by Foreign Nationals.
+DIR or other government authority reviews each foreign investment approval application and approves or disapproves the application after consultation with other governmental agencies.
 Any non-Taiwan person possessing a foreign investment approval may remit capital for the approved investment and repatriate annual net profits and interests and cash dividends attributable to an approved investment.
-Stock dividends, investment capital and capital gains attributable to the investment may be repatriated with approval of the Investment Commission/DIR or other government authority.
+Stock dividends, investment capital and capital gains attributable to the investment may be repatriated with approval of the DIR or other government authority.